I remember that

 Victorian clothing shaking raindrops from an umbrella

 as she entered.
-A stench of death oozed from her
+The stench of death oozed from her

 pours filling the shack with the aroma of fresh blood.